glenpiper/glenwrites/2019_APA_Viser_DRAFT.md

 *Please highlight the employee's areas for improvement in the section provided.
 Provide short, bullet-style comments for discussion during the employee conference.

 *Comments:
+- Non-SD skillset expansion
+- Further integration into other CS groups
+- Documentation